Clubs & Societies

 Famous Five Book Club

 The Famous Five Book Club is held bi-monthly at various homes where books are discussed and new ones chosen.
-It also organises film showings (at the Community Hall) of books it is reading and an occasional Poetry evening.
-It is also responsible for the Community Book Exchange housed in a redundant telephone box at the Community Hall.
+There is a Community Book Exchange housed in a redundant telephone box at the Community Hall looked after by Frances West firstname.lastname@example.org

 The North Wraxall Film Society is based at the Community Hall showing films on the second Tuesday evening of every month using state-of-the-art film equipment.
 Each year, guests chose 12 films for the following season from a suggested list of 30 films.
 A wide range of films is shown from across the world and complimentary tea, coffee and homemade cakes are provided.
 Doors open at 7.00pm and films commence at 7.30pm; all adults are welcome.